pyControl/docs/docs/user-guide/pycontrol-data.md

 `file_path` Path of the pyControl data file to import.

 `paired_events` Dictionary of `{'start_event': 'end_event'}` that indicates events that come in pairs corresponding to the start and end of an action.

 `pair_end_suffix` String indicating that all events that end with this suffix are the end event of event pairs corresponding to the start and end of an action.
 The corresponding start event name is found by matching the stem of the event name.
 For example if the task had events *'left_poke'*, *'right_poke_in'*, *'left_poke_out'* and *'right_poke_out'*, specifying `pair_end_suffix='_out'` would be equivalent to explicitly specifying `paired_events={'left_poke':'left_poke_out','right_poke_in':'right_poke_out'}`

 ---

 ### Experiment dataframe

 The `experiment_dataframe` function can be used to create a pandas dataframe from a folder containing pyControl data files from multiple sessions and subjects.
-The experiment dataframe has the same columns as the session dataframe (*'type', 'name', 'time', 'duration', 'value'*), plus additional columns specifying  the subject_ID, start data and time etc, generated from the info lines in the pyControl data file.
+The experiment dataframe has the same columns as the session dataframe (*'type', 'name', 'time', 'duration', 'value'*), plus additional columns specifying the subject_ID, start data and time etc., generated from the info lines in the pyControl data file.
 Each row of the dataframe corresponds to a single state entry, event or print line from a single session.

 As with the `session_dataframe` function, events can optionally be specified as coming in pairs corresponding to the start and end of an action, e.g. entering and exiting a nosepoke.
 When a start-event end-event pair occurs in the data, only the start_event generates a row in the dataframe, with the end event used to compute the duration.

 **Example usage:**